bowmnath/cis-457-w22/activities/week-13-ethernet.md

    What is the networking equivalent of the system you have set up?

 6. Consider the office scenario above.
-   Would this system work better in an office with 8 employees are 800 employees?
+   Would this system work better in an office with 8 employees or 800 employees?
    Why?